limeylia-ng/AN6802-AY24/README.md

 This project is a Flask-based web application that showcases a range of full-stack development skills, including:
 	•	Dynamic routing and UI rendering
 	•	Database integration with SQLite (basic CRUD)
-	•	Integration with Google Gemini AI and Wikipedia API
+	•	Integration with Google Gemini AI and Telegram API
 	•	A lightweight AI FAQ system and ethical decision simulation
 	•	Custom predictive modeling demo
 	•	User logging and data handling